 - The location is Richmond, Surrey, England.
 A group of guys including the narrator hang out after dinner at the home of a scientist and inventor – who is known as the ‘time traveller.’

-- Each person in the group represents different important discipline and works of life relevant to the Victorian era of their time.
+- Each person in the group represents different important disciplines and works of life relevant to the Victorian era of their time.

 - As they sit in comfy chairs drinking and making merriment, their host wows them with the story about how time is the fourth dimension and how, like the cube, it has all three properties in length, width and height.
 He tells them it is possible to go back and forth through time.

 - Even with the hard proof, his guests do not believe him.
-He is forced to reveal the haman-size time machine still no one believes.
+He is forced to reveal the human-size time machine; still, no one believes.
 Their major reason for doubting their host is because he’s a known trickster who once fooled them with a fake ghost display the previous Christmas.
-His guests leave, minority in disbelieve.
+His guests leave, a minority in disbelief.

-- The next week the narrator goes back to meet the guys at the home of the intriguing time traveller, but ironically, it turns out their host – who claims to know time so well – is late to his our dinner party.
+- The next week the narrator goes back to meet the guys at the home of the intriguing time traveller, but ironically, it turns out their host – who claims to know time so well – is late for his dinner party.

 - The time traveller zooms into the future to the year 802, 701 AD parking in a hailstorm by the giant white sphinx and is arrested by creatures called Eloi.

-- As the nights draw close, he leaves the company of the Eloi to get his time machine where he parked it by the giant sphinx statue but finds out another set of underground creatures called the morlocks have hid it in a lock under the big statue.
+- As the nights draw close, he leaves the company of the Eloi to get his time machine where he parked it by the giant sphinx statue but finds out another set of underground creatures called the Morlocks have hidden it in a lock under the big statue.